Met: 1 (two articles? Try four articles!), 2, 4 (retitled), 7, 8, 9 (by the barest of technicalities), 12, 13, 14.

 (5) Submit an article to a peer-reviewed journal.

-(6) Read a considerable work on Mizrachi Jewish political thought.
+(6) Read a considerable work on Mizrahi Jewish political thought.

 (7) Regularly attend law school events and workshops.